-5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties?
+5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties, including on environmental, social and/or governance factors?

 Overall, the management company of an AIF must publish a prospectus of each of the AIFs it manages, as well as quarterly reports (for Altres OICs it is not necessary to report on a quarterly basis, according to the AFA criteria).
-The simplified prospectus and annual reports must also be disclosed.
+A simplified prospectus and the annual reports must also be disclosed.